BrigHT Futures @BHT

 Who can apply?

-• We give priority to applicants in Buckinghamshire local authority and our immediate local area.
+• We give priority to applicants at school or college or living within Buckinghamshire local authority and the Trust’s wider catchment area.

 What roles can I experience?